poonamarora86/Coursera_Capstone/Report.md

 **Stakeholders/Target Audience**: People who are looking to find house in London, especially the people who are starting their house search and has a certain prefrences in the mind.

- Note that this project attempts to solve the first step of your house search, not everything.
+Note that this project attempts to solve the first step of your house search only, not everything.
+Websites mentioned above are still relevant and should be seen as complimentary to this project.

 ### Data